HundrED Q & A

 Why would anyone want to share their ideas?

-Many teachers are excited to watch their ideas spread and we are eager to assist them in spreading those ideas.
+Many educators and innovators are excited to watch their ideas spread and we are eager to assist them in spreading those ideas.
 Participating in HundrED is voluntary and at no cost.

 Can a price be put on an innovation?